Microsoft Edge Legacy

 Microsoft Edge Legacy (often shortened to Edge Legacy), originally released as simply Microsoft Edge or Edge is a discontinued proprietary cross-platform web browser created by Microsoft.
 Released in 2015 along with both Windows 10 and Windows 10 Mobile, it was built with Microsoft's own proprietary browser engine, EdgeHTML, and their Chakra JavaScript engine.
 It was not released for Windows 8.1 (includes desktop, RT, and phone), Windows Server 2012 R2, and versions released before them.

 Microsoft Edge Legacy on desktop was superseded by "The New Microsoft Edge", also known as simply "New Edge" (based on the Chromium open-source project), on January 15, 2020.
 On Xbox consoles, it was superseded in September 23, 2021.

-The end of Edge Legacy support on Windows 10 Mobile coincided with the end of support for that platform, on January 14, 2020, while support on desktop ended on March 9, 2021, ending a 14 month support transition grace period.
+The end of Edge Legacy support on Windows 10 Mobile coincided with the end of support for that platform, on January 14, 2020, while support on desktop ended on March 9, 2021, ending a 14-month support-transition grace period.
 Xbox System Software support ended on September 23, 2021, when it was replaced by New Edge.

 Features

 Microsoft Edge [Legacy] was the default web browser, replacing Internet Explorer 11 and Internet Explorer Mobile.
 As its development and release is dependent on the model of Windows as a service, it is not included in Windows 10 Long-Term Servicing Branch/Channel (LTSB/LTSC) builds.

 Microsoft initially announced that Edge would support the legacy MSHTML (Trident) browser engine for backward compatibility, but later said that, due to "strong feedback", Edge would use a new engine, while Internet Explorer would continue to provide the legacy engine.
 The developer toolset features an option to emulate the rendering behavior ("document mode") of Internet Explorer versions 5 to 11.

 Favorites, reading list, browsing history and downloads are viewed at the Hub, a sidebar providing functionality similar to Internet Explorer's Downloads manager and Favorites Center.

 Edge features a built-in PDF reader, and supports WebAssembly.
 Until January 2021, Edge also featured an integrated Adobe Flash Player (with an internal whitelist allowing Flash applets on Facebook and other websites to load automatically, bypassing all other security controls requiring user activation).

 Edge does not support legacy technologies such as ActiveX and Browser Helper Objects; instead, it uses an extension system based on the cross-browser WebExtension API.
+However, an integrated Flash Player ActiveX control was retained for compatibility.

 Edge integrates with Microsoft's online platforms to provide voice control, search functionality, and dynamic information related to searches within the address bar.
 Users can make annotations to web pages that can be stored to and shared with OneDrive, and can save HTML and MHTML pages to their computers.
 It also integrates with the "Reading List" function and provides a "Reading Mode" that strips unnecessary formatting from pages to improve their legibility.

 When preliminary support for browser extensions was added in March 2016 with build 14291, only three extensions were initially supported.
 Microsoft indicated that the delay in allowing extensions and the small number was due to security concerns.